onixion/LayoutConstantsGenerator/README.md

 ## How to use it?

-Run the console application and the file *LayoutConstants.Generated.cs* inside the project will be updated.
+Run the console application and the two files *LayoutConstants.Generated.cs* and *LayoutConstantConverter.Generated.cs* will be updated.
-Make sure to check the timestamp in the generated file.
+Make sure to check the timestamps of the generated files.